Medicare Glossary and Definition of Health Care Terms

 Medicare-Approved Amount: In Original Medicare, this is the amount a doctor or supplier that accepts assignment can be paid.
 It includes what Medicare pays and any deductible, coinsurance, and copayment that you pay.
 It may be less than the actual amount a doctor or supplier charges.

-Open Enrollment Period (for Medigap): A one-time-only six month period when you can buy any Medigap policy you want that is sold in your state.
-It starts in the first month that you are covered under Medicare Part B and you are age 65 or older.
-During this period, you can’t be denied coverage or charged more due to past or present health problems.
+Medicare Supplement Open Enrollment Period: A one-time-only six month period when you can buy any Medigap policy you want that is sold in your state.
+It starts in the first month after you enrolled in Medicare Part B. During this period, you can’t be denied coverage or charged more due to past or present health problems.

-Original Medicare: A fee-for-service health plan that lets you go to any doctor, hospital, or other healthcare supplier who accepts Medicare and is accepting new Medicare patients.
+Original Medicare: A fee-for-service health plan that lets you go to any doctor, hospital, or other health care supplier who accepts Medicare and is accepting new Medicare patients.
 You must pay the deductible.
-Medicare pays its share of the Medicare approved amount, and you pay your share (coinsurance).
-In some cases you may be charged more than the Medicare-approved amount.
+Medicare pays its share of the Medicare-approved amount, and you spend your share (coinsurance).
+In some cases, you may be charged more than the Medicare-approved amount.
 Original Medicare has two parts: Part A (Hospital Insurance) and Part B (Medical Insurance).